Harvard’s lawsuit sets up monumental clash between America’s most prestigious university and the Trump administration

 Harvard, the world’s wealthiest university, has an endowment of $53 billion, which could help cushion cuts.
 About 80% of that money is earmarked for financial aid, scholarships, faculty chairs, academic programs or other projects, according to the school.
 The remaining 20% is intended to sustain the institution’s future.

+But the lawsuit paints a bleak picture of that future if Harvard has to dip into university coffers for too long.
+Eventually, Harvard will be left operating at “a significantly reduced level,” the complaint says.

+“If Harvard continues to replace the frozen funding from its own resources, it will be forced to reduce the number of graduate students it admits and the number of faculty and research staff it pays to conduct research,” the lawsuit says.

-But the Trump administration’s threats against Harvard’s tax-exempt status and its ability to host international students could put more pressure on the university’s funding, and more federal money could get withheld.
+The Trump administration’s threats against Harvard’s tax-exempt status and its ability to host international students could put even more pressure on the university’s funding, and more federal money could get withheld.

 The National Institutes of Health announced Monday it would pull medical research funding from universities with diversity and inclusion programs.
 Of the $686 million in Harvard’s federal research funding in fiscal year 2024, $488 million came from NIH, according to the Harvard Crimson.